HaruoHosoya/smica/README.md

 To use this code, first run initpath.m.
 The entry function is smica.m.

+You might need to recompile the optimizer, in which case please consult [2].

 [1] A. Hyvarinen.
 Estimation of non-normalized statistical models using score matching.
 Journal of Machine Learning Research, 6:695--709, 2005.

 [2] https://www.cs.ubc.ca/~schmidtm/Software/minFunc.html